sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/24_Streams_and_Buffers.md

 ## Buffers in Node.js
-- The server (so Node.js) cannot control the pace at which data arrives in a connection stream.
+- *Control of Data Arrival*: The server (so Node.js) cannot control the pace at which data arrives in a connection stream.
-- It can only decide when is the right time to process the data.
+- *Timing of data processing*: It can only decide when is the right time to process the data.
+Based on specified criteria or event.
+- *Buffer Usage*:
 	- If there's data already being processed or there's too little data, Node.js puts the arriving data in the buffer.
-- It is an intentionally small area that Node.js maintains in the runtime to process a stream of data
+	- It is an intentionally ~~small~~ *specified* area that Node.js maintains in the runtime to process a stream of data.
+	- Buffer max size can be specified, and Node.js auto handles *backpressure* and *wait-until-significant-size* controls if Buffers are working in tandem.
+See [chatgpt chat](https://chat.openai.com/c/4346dd1f-eb30-44d0-a8fb-863472d483f5)

 Examples:
-1. Playing a video online.
-The client maintains a buffer where video chunks are kept.
+1. *Playing a video online*: The client (browser) maintains a buffer where video chunks are kept.
 These chunks are processed and played at their given timestamp.
 This has many advantages:
 	1. The user doesn't have to wait for the whole video to download completely.
 	2. The server doesn't have to load the whole video in RAM, as it sends chunks only.
 	3. The user can start a video from somewhere in the middle, and doesn't have to download the part before or after.
-This also makes the server efficient.
+This also makes running the server efficient.
 	4. The client stops making requests when the buffer is full (say the next 5 minutes have been downloaded).
 It will start requests only when the buffer has 1 minute of remaining content.
 This is good for both client and server, since a user may stop watching a video after some time.
-2. Working with large files.
-Over a network or even locally, there are a lot of files that are quite large (w.r.t RAM) like database files, media, files in general.
+2. *Working with large files*: Over a network or even locally, there are a lot of files that are quite large (w.r.t RAM) like database files, media, files in general.
 This is an bigger problem for servers.
 Buffers help with this.

+Note:
+- ECMAScript does has specs on Buffer
+- Browsers and Node have different APIs for buffers.
+Need to be stu
 ## Writing some code
 `Buffer` is available globally without importing.
 - [Code](https://github.com/exemplar-codes/codevolution-nodejs/commit/c5623674cad1bdb19fbca5e00dc31bf22c703166): using the "Buffer" class.